Closures & Hours Changes

 "I had too much to do and too little time," Cathy says.
 "That means stress.
 And when I start stressing, my back starts aching.
 Before I knew it, my back was screaming at me."

 Cathy has lived with back pain for years and knows how to deal with it.
 She finds time for stretches or exercises.
 She takes breaks at work.

 But this time, Cathy felt too busy to find time.
 And she paid for it.

 "I knew it was time to do something," Cathy remembers.
 "And I had to deal with both my back pain and my stress.
-Otherwise, Italy would be a nightmare."
+Otherwise, the vacation would be a nightmare."